ArlletteFonseca/practice-problems/README.md

-# practice-problems
+# practice problems
-a repo for practice problems
+A repo to study algorithms using practice problems from LeetCode, Codewars, and Edabit.